 My own content was flagged for copyright infringement and blocked

-While this can feel like a mistake, this system exists to protect your work from unauthorized uploads.
-The same process that may block your upload can also prevent others from uploading your music without permission.
+Though it may seem like an error, this system protects your work from unauthorized uploads and helps prevent others from uploading your music without permission.

 Why your own content may be blocked